Ikarian Capital, Llc Purchases 78,201 Shares of TRACON Pharmaceuticals Inc (NASDAQ:TCON) Stock

-TRACON Pharmaceuticals Inc (NASDAQ:TCON) major shareholder Ikarian Capital, Llc bought 78,201 shares of the business’s stock in a transaction on Friday, September 11th.
+TRACON Pharmaceuticals Inc (NASDAQ:TCON) major shareholder Ikarian Capital, Llc purchased 78,201 shares of the stock in a transaction dated Friday, September 11th.
 The shares were acquired at an average price of $3.93 per share, with a total value of $307,329.93.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+The purchase was disclosed in a filing with the SEC, which is accessible through this link.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

-TRACON Pharmaceuticals (NASDAQ:TCON) last posted its quarterly earnings data on Wednesday, August 5th.
-The biopharmaceutical company reported ($0.70) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.74) by $0.04.
-On average, equities analysts expect that TRACON Pharmaceuticals Inc will post -2.81 EPS for the current year.
+TRACON Pharmaceuticals (NASDAQ:TCON) last issued its quarterly earnings data on Wednesday, August 5th.
+The biopharmaceutical company reported ($0.70) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.74) by $0.04.
+Equities research analysts anticipate that TRACON Pharmaceuticals Inc will post -2.81 earnings per share for the current year.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Dowling & Yahnke LLC acquired a new position in TRACON Pharmaceuticals during the first quarter valued at approximately $26,000.
-Wedbush Securities Inc. bought a new position in TRACON Pharmaceuticals in the second quarter worth $50,000.
-JPMorgan Chase & Co. bought a new position in TRACON Pharmaceuticals in the first quarter worth $57,000.
-Two Sigma Investments LP bought a new position in TRACON Pharmaceuticals in the first quarter worth $61,000.
-Finally, Virtu Financial LLC bought a new position in shares of TRACON Pharmaceuticals during the second quarter valued at $76,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Telemetry Investments L.L.C. grew its holdings in TRACON Pharmaceuticals by 88.9% during the second quarter.
+Telemetry Investments L.L.C. now owns 125,401 shares of the biopharmaceutical company’s stock valued at $246,000 after purchasing an additional 59,001 shares during the period.
+Two Sigma Advisers LP grew its holdings in TRACON Pharmaceuticals by 326.2% during the second quarter.
+Two Sigma Advisers LP now owns 55,400 shares of the biopharmaceutical company’s stock valued at $109,000 after purchasing an additional 42,400 shares during the period.
+Virtu Financial LLC acquired a new position in TRACON Pharmaceuticals during the second quarter valued at approximately $76,000.
+Two Sigma Investments LP acquired a new position in TRACON Pharmaceuticals during the first quarter valued at approximately $61,000.
+Finally, JPMorgan Chase & Co. acquired a new position in TRACON Pharmaceuticals during the first quarter valued at approximately $57,000.
 Hedge funds and other institutional investors own 18.30% of the company’s stock.

 About TRACON Pharmaceuticals